 Through its Awards, Women In Motion celebrates female talents in cinema and photography.
 Each year, two awards are presented at Cannes: the Women In Motion Award honors a leading figure whose career has sought to raise the profile of women in cinema.
-The Young Talent Award pays tribute to a promising female film director, offering them financial support.
+The Emerging Talent Award pays tribute to a promising female film director, offering them financial support.
 In Arles, Women In Motion has supported the Prix de la Photo Madame Figaro Arles since 2016 and created the Women In Motion Award for photography in 2019.

 In partnership with Les Rencontres d’Arles, the 2020 Women In Motion Award for photography has been given to Sabine Weiss.
 As the last remaining representative of the humanist school of photography, the work of Sabine Weiss is dedicated to portrayals of people’s daily lives and to capturing their emotions.